Ogino Ginko

 Ogino Ginko (荻野 吟子) was the first licensed female physician practicing Western medicine in Japan.

-Life overview
+Birth and upbringing

-Ogino Ginko was born in Tawarase, in Musashi Province (present-day Kumagaya City, Saitama Prefecture).
-The Oginos were a respectable family as they had the responsibility of the headquarter of that area.
-She was the youngest sibling among two brothers and five sisters.
+Ogino Ginko was born with the name Ogino Gin in Tawarase, in Musashi Province (present-day Kumagaya City, Saitama Prefecture).
+She was the youngest of seven children born to her father Ayasaburo Ogino and mother Kayo Ogino.
+The Oginos were reportedly a respectable family as they were responsible for the headquarter of that area.